Weekend Reading – Great Aeroplan changes, hitting financial independence, Brookfield Asset Management news and more!

 I’m striving to have a 6-figure Aeroplan points balance soon that should be worth a few trips or a nice long-distance business class flight in a few years.
 Onwards and upwards!

-Our Canada Pension Plan (CPP) investments are doing rather well I think, with a 10-year return of over 10%.
-If you want to see the highlights check out how they are doing it here.
+Our Canada Pension Plan (CPP) investments are doing rather well I think, with a 10-year return of over 10% from the article I read.

 My friends at 5i don’t believe gold is going back under $1,700 – again.
 Read on here!